-Inhalation, oral and oromucosal use (TU)
+Inhalation, cutaneous use (nasal application), oral and oromucosal use (TU)

 The use in children between 2 and 11 years of age has not been established due to lack of adequate data.

 Oral and oromucosal use (TU)

 Patients, who already suffer from heartburn or hiatal hernia, have sometimes an exacerbation of this symptom after taking peppermint oil.
 Treatment should be discontinued in these patients.